anreitersimon/Medbrain-Tutorial/STEP6-4.md

 ### Configuring the MedicationOrderTableViewCell
 The `MedicationOrderTableViewCell` represents a single item in the list.

-Each cell is configured for a single `MedicationOrder`

-in the `MedicationOrderTableViewCell` implementation import the `SMART` framework and add the following method
+Each cell is configured for a single `MedicationOrder`.
+In the `MedicationOrderTableViewCell` implementation import the `SMART` framework and add the following method

 ```swift
 func configure(medicationOrder: MedicationOrder) {